meganhessel/Texas_energy_grid_database/README.md

 *Author: Megan Hessel*

-The purpose of this repository is to create a database and vizualizations answering:
+The purpose of this repository is to create a database and visualizations answering:

 **Do Texas communities optimize their energy generation around local environmental resources, and do socioeconomic and demographic disparities influence how those resources are utilized?**